 About

 Most clinical training teaches technique without philosophy.
-A student learns EMDR and CBT as separate methods without understanding that they rest on different accounts of what memory does, what the body knows, and what change requires.
-This tool tries to make those foundations visible.
+A student learns EMDR and CBT as separate methods without understanding that they rest on fundamentally different accounts of what memory does, what the body knows, and what change requires.
+A therapist trained in IFS and a therapist trained in behavioral activation are not just using different tools — they are operating from different ontologies.
+This site exists because that gap matters, and because understanding it makes you a better clinician.

 About the Author

 Matthew Sorg is a Licensed Mental Health Counselor (LMHC) and EMDRIA Certified Therapist practicing on Capitol Hill in Seattle.
-He holds an MA in Existential-Phenomenological Psychology and a Master of Library and Information Science — a combination that shapes both the clinical orientation of his work and the information architecture of these tools.
+He holds an MA in Existential-Phenomenological Psychology and a Master of Library and Information Science — a combination that shapes both the clinical orientation of his work and the information architecture of this site.

 His private practice, Epoché Psychotherapy, specializes in trauma therapy for adults, using EMDR, Brainspotting, Flash Technique, and ketamine-assisted psychotherapy (KAP), grounded in an existential-phenomenological orientation.
 Before training as a therapist, he spent a decade in scholarly publishing and information architecture.